 This course will be a distance learning program and is Term based wherein the courses are available for a specific period and end on specific date.

 For this course there will be two semesters and Semester-I (January-June) will cover Part A and semester-II (July – December) Part B. Each Part has 6 subjects and any FIVE have to be successfully completed for completing the Part.
-A candidate can select any number of subjects up to a maximum of five.
-Presently subjects of only Part A will be offered.
-The subjects are as follows:
+A candidate has to select five subjects in a semester.
+Admission to Part-B will be accepted only after one finishes all five subjects of Part-A. The subjects are as follows:

 Semester-I (January-June) – Part A

 |A6||Environment Protection & Energy Management in the Maritime Industry|

 Normally Part A of the course starts in January and Part B starts in July each year